-In such situations, the teacher will communicate with parents and seek the support of the student success team, student services and/or administration.
-In the case where a student is not attending, the school social worker will be involved.
+In such situations, the teacher will communicate with families and seek the support of the student success team, student services and/or administration.
+In the case where a student is not attending, the school Social Worker will be involved.
 If after strategies for support have been put in place and the student has still not demonstrated achievement of the overall expectations of a course, the teacher will use "Lower Limits" on the report card to indicate where the student is on the continuum of learning.
 Lower Limits are as follows:

 - 40 Additional learning required.
 Focus on remediation, revision and completion.
 Recommend credit recovery or summer school. - 30 Significant additional learning required.
 May require additional supports, interventions or changes to program.
 May need to repeat course. - 25 Used for grades 11 & 12 only.
-Means a student has had no opportunity to demonstrate achievement of the overall expectations due to unique circumstances (student has joined course or has been ill). - I Used for grades 9 & 10 only.
-Means a student has had no opportunity to demonstrate achievement of the overall expectations due to unique circumstances (student has joined course or has been ill). - 0 No evidence of learning.
+Means a student has had no opportunity to demonstrate achievement of the overall expectations due to unique circumstances (student has joined course late or has been ill or absent with an explanation). - I Used for grades 9 & 10 only.
+Means a student has had no opportunity to demonstrate achievement of the overall expectations due to unique circumstances (student has joined course late or has been ill or absent with explanation). - 0 No evidence of learning.
 A mark of 0 may only be given after consultation with a member of the administration team.